-The Eastern Shore Community Services Board (ESCSB) Office of Prevention Services provides primary substance abuse prevention services to youth, parents, individuals through a variety of community and school based programs and activities intended to support communities, individuals, families and youth experiencing high levels of risk.
+The ESCSB Office of Prevention Services provides primary substance abuse prevention services through a variety of community- and school-based programs intended to support our communities, individuals, families and youth experiencing high levels of risk.

-The risk of developing problem behaviors including use of alcohol, tobacco and other drugs increases significantly among youth and families who are experiencing social isolation, academic failure, financial stressors and single-parenthood.
+The risk of developing problem behaviors including use of alcohol, tobacco and other drugs increases significantly among youth and families who are experiencing social isolation, financial stressors and single-parenthood.

 Substance Abuse Prevention and Mental Health Promotion focuses on community mobilization and advocacy efforts to develop a network of resources that improve the health and well-being of communities by reducing risk factors like access to drugs, homelessness, unemployment,